Space Utilisation

 Assignment of space within departments

 Space Management will calculate each department's space allocation based on the space norms.
-However, departments have control over how this space is assigned.
+However, the Head of Department has control over how this space is prioritised and assigned to activities within the department.